badreddinkaztaoui/fq_containers/README.md

 If you started a container in detached mode (i.e. with `-d`), you can still attach to it afterwards without restarting the Container with the following command:

-`docker attach CONTAINER`
-attaches you to a running Container with an ID or name of CONTAINER.
+- `docker attach CONTAINER`: attaches you to a running Container with an ID or name of CONTAINER.

 ### Entering interactive mode
 You can enter an interactive shell inside a running container using the following command:
-`docker run -it IMAGE /bin/bash`
+- `docker run -it IMAGE /bin/bash`
-`docker start -ia CONTAINER`
+- `docker start -ia CONTAINER`
-`-i` keeps STDIN open even if not attached
+    - `-i` keeps STDIN open even if not attached
-`-t` allocates a pseudo-TTY
+    - `-t` allocates a pseudo-TTY
-`-a` attaches to STDIN, STDOUT, and STDERR
+    - `-a` attaches to STDIN, STDOUT, and STDERR

 ### Stopping and Removing Containers
 To stop a running container, use the `docker stop` command:
-`docker stop CONTAINER1 CONTAINER2`
+- `docker stop CONTAINER1 CONTAINER2`
 To remove a container, use the `docker rm` command:
-`docker rm CONTAINER1 CONTAINER2`
+- `docker rm CONTAINER1 CONTAINER2`
 To stop and remove a container in one command, use the `-f` flag:
-`docker rm -f CONTAINER`
+- `docker rm -f CONTAINER`

 ### Removing Images
 To remove a Docker image, use the `docker rmi` command:
-`docker rmi IMAGE1 IMAGE2`
+- `docker rmi IMAGE1 IMAGE2`

 ### Inspecting Docker Objects
 To inspect a Docker object (image, container, volume, network), use the `docker inspect` command:
-`docker inspect OBJECT_ID`
+- `docker inspect OBJECT_ID`

 ### Copying Files to/from Containers
 To copy files to/from a container, use the `docker cp` command:
-`docker cp FILE CONTAINER:PATH`: Copy a file from the host to the container `docker cp CONTAINER:PATH FILE`: Copy a file from the container to the host
+- `docker cp FILE CONTAINER:PATH`: Copy a file from the host to the container
+- `docker cp CONTAINER:PATH FILE`: Copy a file from the container to the host

 ### Naming & Tagging Images and Containers
 - When running a container, you can specify a name using the `--name` flag: